divio/django-cms-demo/README.rst

 #######################

-The aim of this project is to run django CMS with simple configurations and demo content.
+The aim of this project is to run django CMS with standard configurations including demo content and helpful addons.
-You can use this repository for debugging, development and research purposes on the backend or frontend-stack.
+You can use this repository for tutorial, debugging, development and research purposes.

+We are using `Aldryn Boilerplate Bootstrap 3 <github.com/aldryn/aldryn-boilerplate-bootstrap3>`_ as the base starting point for frontend development.
+Please consult the `documentation <https://aldryn-boilerplate-bootstrap3.readthedocs.org/en/latest/>`_ for further help.

 The following addons are available through this installation: